EnzoSeason/study-notes/data-analytics/4-process/week-4/data-cleaning-verification.md

 # Data cleaning verification

+Verification and reporting are the next steps for a data analyst after the data is cleaned.

 Verification is a process to confirm that a data cleaning effort was well-executed and the resulting data is accurate and reliable.

+The first step in the verification process is to compare cleaned data with the original, uncleaned dataset and compare it to what is there now.

 It involves: